Romeo

 Shakespeare Retold (Modern Verse)

-Oh, she shows torches how to burn so bright!
+Oh, she does teach the torches to burn bright!

 The shift in register is one of the play's most important effects.
 The Romeo who sighed elaborately about Rosaline is no longer the same man.
 By the time he reaches the balcony, his language has matured into the speeches that two centuries of readers have learned by heart – "It is the east, and Juliet is the sun" – speeches that are no longer about performing love but about seeing it.
 The transformation is so swift and so complete that even Friar Laurence struggles to credit it, mocking Romeo for forgetting Rosaline so quickly.
 Romeo's answer is decisive: this love, unlike the last one, is real because it is returned.